Charging elephant kills an American woman on 'bucket list trip' in Zambia

 Shocking video captured the moment a 5-ton bull elephant in Zambia charged at a safari vehicle — flipping it over several times and killing an 80-year-old American woman during an expedition.

-19. American tourist killed in Zambia after elephant attacks safari
+9. American tourist killed after elephant rammed truck on …